Hybrid dynamical systems modeling of power systems: Overview of HDS modeling frameworks

 This formulation enables logic-based decisions to be embedded directly into state-update equations.
-It thus provides a unified structure for casting control problems as mixed-integer optimization problems, which is especially advantageous when deployed with model predictive control (MPC).
+Thus, it provides a unified structure for casting control problems as mixed-integer optimization problems, which is especially advantageous when deployed with model predictive control (MPC).
 For example, \cite{lian2017mixed} demonstrates its use for predictive energy management in plug-in hybrid electric vehicles, where mode-switching logic and power constraints are co-optimized to reduce fuel consumption.
 This logic-based optimization approach is also extended to residential and microgrid applications.
-For instance, \cite{4919363} models residential energy systems (rooftop PV, battery storage, micro-CHP) using the MLD approach, replacing embedded on/off logic with linear constraints to enable flexible decision-making under operational and economic limits.
+For instance, \cite{4919363} models residential energy systems (rooftop solar photovoltaics, battery storage, combined heat and power) using the MLD approach, replacing embedded on/off logic with linear constraints to enable flexible decision-making under operational and economic limits.
 The resulting MPC optimizes storage, generation, and power flows, thereby improving self-consumption, reducing costs, and enhancing resource utilization.
-In a related study, \cite{HybridMPC} proposes a DC microgrid formulation that incorporates renewables, storage, loads, and generators, utilizing the DC bus energy as a state variable and integrating continuous dynamics with logic constraints to mitigate voltage fluctuations and minimize unnecessary battery switching.
+In a related study, \cite{HybridMPC} proposes a DC microgrid formulation that incorporates generation (renewable energy source and otherwise) and storage units, utilizing the DC bus energy as a state variable and integrating continuous dynamics with logic constraints to mitigate voltage fluctuations and minimize unnecessary battery switching.

 These examples demonstrate how the MLD framework supports scalable and optimization-ready modeling of complex systems.
 Its ability to represent both logical rules and continuous physics in a single formalism makes it particularly compelling for energy management strategies involving operational switching and constrained multi-energy coordination.